A mind is a fire to be kindled, not a vessel to be filled.

 Other media literacy entrepreneurs have developed games, apps, websites, curriculum resources, podcasts and videos.
 Perhaps you have been contemplating becoming a media literacy entrepreneur yourself or are already an experienced practitioner.

 Join us for a discussion of the benefits and challenges of being a media literacy entrepreneur.
-Renee Hobbs and Tessa Jolls of the Center for Media Literacy moderate this exciting program.
+Tessa Jolls and Renee Hobbs moderate this exciting program.

 TIME: 12 - 1 pm EST